 If you are already connected to the Tor network, you can reach the platform directly using the official link:

 Security Reminder: Always double-check the URL in your address bar before typing anything.
 Because .onion links are random strings of characters, they are frequently mimicked by malicious actors creating "clone" sites to steal user data.
 Always bookmark the correct link once you verify it.
+If you are having trouble connecting to the Tor network to reach the site, you may need to request private Tor bridges via BridgeDB.

 The Reality Check: Is Pitch Truly Unbreakable?